-The Wynn SportsBook is located inside the Wynn Las Vegas, which ranks near the top of every category tourists are looking for in a high-end resort.
+The Wynn Sportsbook is located inside the Wynn Las Vegas.
+It ranks near the top of every category tourists are looking for in a high-end resort.

-The Wynn Las Vegas sportsbook, which is located at 3131 South Las Vegas Boulevard, is now a five-star venue and one of the best sportsbooks on the entire Strip.
+The Wynn Las Vegas sportsbook is located at 3131 South Las Vegas Boulevard.
+It is now a five-star venue and one of the best sportsbooks on the entire Strip.

 Wynn sportsbook hours are the same every day as the venue is open daily from 8 a.m. to 11 p.m.
-Players must be 21 years of age or older to wager anywhere in Nevada, including on Wynn entertainment esports.
+Players must be 21 years of age or older to wager anywhere in Nevada, including on entertainment and esports betting lines.

 There’s a huge centrally located bar at the back of the room, which seems to be another theme with the modern sportsbook — like Caesars Palace and the Venetian.
 And there are three different sets of seating for about 200 guests.